 Oral Squamous Cell Carcinoma Symptoms

 Tumors in the mouth frequently cause drooling (which could be blood-tinged), foul odor from the mouth, and reluctance to eat that results in weight loss, tooth loss, coughing, or difficulty swallowing.

 When squamous cell carcinoma is in the nasal passages, dogs may exhibit sneezing, nasal discharge, and even facial deformity if the tumor invades the sinuses.

 Eye Squamous Cell Carcinoma Symptoms

-Corneal squamous cell carcinoma may cause irritation in the eye that isn’t caused by any other common condition.
+Corneal squamous cell carcinoma may irritate the eye.
 A mass may also be visible on the surface of the eye.

 How Squamous Cell Carcinoma Is Diagnosed

-Once you have brought your dog in for any of the symptoms above, or if a mass is found during a routine examine, diagnosis helps identify squamous cell carcinoma.
+Once you have brought your dog in for any of the symptoms above, or if a mass is found during a routine examination, diagnosis helps identify squamous cell carcinoma.

 Diagnosis of squamous cell carcinoma is made by finding squamous cells exhibiting characteristics of malignancy.
 Squamous cell carcinoma can be seen under a microscope, so getting a histopathology report done (a description of the tumor sample) is how you get a diagnosis.
 To get a sample of the tumor, veterinarians will use one or two methods: